Posted by Ricardo J. Rodríguez - 05 May, 2022

 The concept of tokenized buildings or assets would bring much-needed transparency and agility to several industry transactions, including environmental product declarations.
 An EPD is a document that verifies the environmental impact of construction materials, and it has been driven by the Architecture Engineering Construction Institute’s Sustainability Extension for Building Information Modeling (LEED).
 However, LEED is not a requirement, and many contractors aren’t aware of the potential value they can provide their clients with an EPD.
 Although there is a growing market for EPDs, many companies, due to resource limitations, may need to create EPDs or material provenance reports without third-party verification.
 With an NFT, all of this information could be stored without intermediaries that require additional fees and additional time for the process.
 Third parties would verify the data behind EPD and then tokenize it as an NFT.
 The EDP’s value and data are transparent to everyone involved in the building’s lifecycle — from product manufacturers to designers, contractors, owners, operators, and even building occupants.

 Today’s construction industry is rife with ambiguity and bureaucracy, but legacy issues could become a thing of the past.
 Existing industries are seeing rapid disruption thanks to blockchain technology.
 As blockchain tech adoption rises within construction businesses, they can increasingly ensure broader security and trust between their stakeholders.
 We’re sure many in the construction industry can see the potential for blockchain technology to streamline processes and make information more transparent.
 Still, the question remains: will the industry respond favorably?
-It may take a while before we find out.
+It may take a while before we find out, and we hope our Ready for Next Series on Digital Transformation helps spark some curiosity on the matter.

 The most important consideration for the construction industry to remember is that this technology is still in its formative years.
 Much experimentation will be needed, and not all bets will likely pay off.
 After all, this is still largely unregulated, requires a particular staff/expertise level to deploy, and implementation is not user-friendly.
 But if one thing is sure, blockchain technology will continue to expand its reach into new industries.
 The benefits are too great for organizations to ignore.